FrostyCupCakes/5e-Database-for-Dungeon-Masters/README.md

 Database for Dungeon Masters 5e
 ========
-Database for Dungeon Masters 5e is an Electron application that runs as a window locally on your machine and helps you, the Dungeon Master, manage your role playing sessions by removing a lot of the encumberments that come with pen traditional pen and paper approaches.
+Database for Dungeon Masters 5e is an application that runs as a window locally on your machine and helps you, the Dungeon Master, manage your role playing sessions by removing a lot of the encumberments that come with pen traditional pen and paper approaches.

 ## Overview
  * <strong>Reference</strong>